SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

 Note that additional images will be available on typical platforms, e.g. `ubuntu-capi-image-v1.24.4` for platforms that are prepared to support SCS k8s cluster management.

+## Image lifecycle

+**TODO**: Recommendations on how to deal with images that used to be mandatory or recommended, but aren't any longer (such as Debian 10)?

 ## Conformance Tests